Patrington Haven Leisure Park celebrates 35th anniversary

 Salesperson Martin Taylor has worked at the park since 2012 and is responsible for caravan sales, customer relations and ongoing aftercare.

-He said: “I love the team here.
+“I love the team here.
 We’re all committed to looking after our customers and it’s not just about profit.

 “We’re exceptionally busy and that doesn’t happen by accident.
 It takes a lot of hard work.
 Customer care has to be knitted into the foundations of what you do, and we do it consistently.